hyva-themes/magento2-react-checkout/docs/docs/index.md

 ## What does it do?
 It loads a React Checkout at `[store-url]/hyva/checkout`.
 When enabled in `hyva_checkout/general/enable` it replaces the default checkout.

 It depends on these two variables in localStorage:

  - `signin_token` to the `customer` section
  - `cartId` to the `cart` section

+## What it is not
+Hyvä Checkout is not an alternative for the default Luma checkout.
+Rather, it provides you a base on which you can build your own custom checkout for your site.
+It is a powerful tool with which you can develop the checkout in the most efficient way.

+It basically avoids the frustration you have when you want to customize the Luma checkout by making the development process super fun.

+It gives you a fast performing checkout as the final bundle size of the javascript is less than 90kb.

 ## What are the benefits?